spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 ### Method 2: Login using Discord token

 To acquire the token, open Discord in a private browser window.
-Then open the developer settings (keybaord shortcut might be "ctrl+shift+i" or by pressing "F12").
+Then open the developer settings (keyboard shortcut might be "ctrl+shift+i" or by pressing "F12").
 Navigate to the "Network" tab then reload the page.
 In the URL filter or search bar type "/api" and find the response with the file name of "library".
-Under "Request Headers" you should find a variable called "Authorization", this is the token to your Discord account.
+Under the request headers you should find a variable called "Authorization", this is the token to your Discord account.

 ## Installing